 Do I need a related degree?

 For many graduate healthcare careers, including medicine, nursing, midwifery and allied healthcare, you must be a registered healthcare professional.
-This means that you need a relevant approved degree and to register with a professional body if you harbour ambitions to work in any of these professions.
+This means you need a relevant approved degree and to register with a professional body to work in these roles.

-If you did not study an approved first degree, you could consider a graduate entry 'accelerated' course in order to apply for certain clinical careers.
-For example, there are four year courses in medicine for those with a non-medical degree.
-You can find 'accelerated' courses by using the Health Careers course finder.
+If you have not studied an approved first degree, you could consider a graduate entry 'accelerated' course in order to apply for certain clinical careers.
+For example, there are four-year courses in medicine for those within a non-medical degree.

-Some courses may ask for a science or health related degree, with a significant amount of biology and chemistry.
-Other courses are open to graduates of any subject.
-In either case you would typically need a 2:1 or a 2:2 and a substantial amount of relevant work experience.
+Some of these programmes require you to have a science or health-related degree, while others are open to graduates of any subject.
+In any case you will typically need at least a 2:2 and a substantial amount of work experience.